May 27, 2020 | Hurricane

 Average Hurricane Seasons usually consist of 12 named storms, six of which form hurricanes and three of which become major hurricanes.

 Colorado State University (CSU)

 CSU, who is among the nation’s top forecasters for hurricane season, is predicting numbers significantly above normal.
 Specifically, the team at CSU is predicting 16 named tropical storms, eight of which will become hurricanes.
-Of the five predicted hurricanes, two are expected to spin into major hurricanes – Category 3, 4 or 5 – with sustained wind speeds of 111 mph or greater.
+Of the eight predicted hurricanes, four are expected to spin into major hurricanes.
+The average number of major hurricanes per year is 2.7.

-AccuWeather forecasters are predicting 2019 to result in a near- to slightly above-normal season with 12 to 14 storms.
-Of those storms, five to seven are forecast to become hurricanes and two to four are forecast to become major hurricanes.
+The hurricane team at AccuWeather is predicting the 2020 season to consist of 14 to 20 tropical storms.
+Of those storms, seven to 11 are forecast to become hurricanes and four to six are forecast to become major hurricanes.

 Tropical Storm Risk (TSR)

-Predictions only mean so much when it comes to mother nature—there can always be major hurricanes during seasons predicted to be below average.
-The predictions for hurricane season merely stand as a benchmark for understanding what the outcome may be based on statistics, and are not meant to be taken as a fact or truth.
-And, as you can see above, many weather sources give ranges of activity because these predictions are not an exact science.
+Predictions only mean so much when it comes to mother nature—there can always be fewer or more hurricanes than what is predicted.
+The predictions for hurricane season merely stand as a benchmark for understanding what the outcome may be based on statistics and are not meant to be taken as a fact or truth.
+As you can see above, many weather sources give ranges of activity because these predictions are not an exact science.

 Deadly or dangerous hurricanes can and will continue to occur during any hurricane season, so it’s best to over prepare than to find yourself unprepared in the event of a storm.
 Check out our hurricane season preparedness guide for more tips on getting prepared this season.